Use session keys

 Session keys are programmable access tokens with specific permissions, designed for controlled interactions.
 Examples include:

-- Limiting usage to a set amount of resources (e.g., 1000 units of currency).
+- Limiting usage to a set amount of resources (for example, 1000 units of currency)

 Permissions can be combined, enabling fine-tuned, context-specific capabilities.

-This section will guide you through the process of registering a session key and using it to mint an asset with a player's smart account.
+This section guides you through registering a session key and using it to mint an asset with a user's smart account.
 Choose your preferred implementation approach:

 Standard (EIP-1193 provider)